 The Unwelcome Party Guest Metaphor

 The Passengers on a Bus Metaphor.
 This metaphor has to do with acceptance and tolerance of thoughts and memories too.

 The Chinese Finger Trap metaphor.
 This metaphor has to do with aspects of accepting a situation and focusing on controlling what you can.

 In addition to these metaphors other I also at times will use meditations in my office that illustrate how to relate to difficult emotions.
 Kristen Neff, who has spearheaded all of the recent research on self compassion has many linked here.
 I recently have begun the process of becoming trained as a self compassion teacher, self compassion is a practice that has changed the life of most of my clients and it fits well with other mindful practices.

 In this page, I’ve tried to include a broad outline of therapies that use acceptance, a link to some metaphors and videos that explain it, and a page of meditations to help you practice it.
 I hope this has been helpful in understanding and working on the idea of acceptance.
 Remember there is a worksheet here.

-You may also be interested in these other pages on self compassion, how to be more self compassionate, mindfulness and self compassion, what is mindfulness meditation, and more about acceptance., components of mindfulness, mindfulness in therapy
+You may also be interested in these other pages on self compassion, how to be more self compassionate, mindfulness and self compassion, what is mindfulness meditation, and more about acceptance. mindfulness in therapy

 Medical information obtained from this website is not intended as a substitute for professional care.
 If you have or suspect you have a problem, you should consult a healthcare provider.